oyyd/redux-thunk-dispatch-todosmvc/README.md

 npm run dev
 ```

-Edit files in `static/src` and `lib` for updating frontend and backend code.
+Edit files in `static/src` and `lib` for updating frontend and backend apps.
+Your browser app will change after saving code without refreshing your web page.